autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 - The vehicle is placed in a Texture-less environment
 - The vehicle is surrounded by other objects
-- The camera observes large illumination changes such as sunshine, headlight, or brigthness change at the exit of a tunnel
+- The camera observes significant illumination changes such as sunshine, headlight, or brightness change at the exit of a tunnel
 - The vehicle is placed in a dark environment

 #### Functionalities

-- The system can estimated the odometry by tracking visual features
+- The system can estimate the odometry by tracking visual features

 ### Wheel speed sensor